Rectocele Treatment in Melbourne

 Cause:

-Rectoceles often develop secondary to childbirth where the fascia between rectum and vagina are irreversibly stretched.
-Chronic straining such as constipation, heavy lifting, and coughing can predispose this condition.
-Ageing and previously having had a hysterectomy are risk factors in developing a rectocele.
+Rectoceles often develop secondary to childbirth, where the fascia between the rectum and vagina is irreversibly stretched.
+Chronic straining, such as constipation, heavy lifting, and coughing, can predispose to this condition.
+Ageing and previously having had a hysterectomy are risk factors for developing a rectocele.

 Diagnosis & Investigations: